Postmarketing Surveillance Programs

 This page describes how CDER works to assure the ongoing safety and effectiveness of drug products currently marketed in the United States.

-The Adverse Event Reporting System (AERS) is a computerized information database designed to support the FDA's post-marketing safety surveillance program for all approved drug and therapeutic biologic products.
-The ultimate goal of AERS is to improve the public health by providing the best available tools for storing and analyzing safety reports.
-The reports in AERS are evaluated by a multidisciplinary staff safety evaluators, epidemiologists and other scientists in the Center for Drug Evaluation and Research's (CDER) Office of Surveillance and Epidemiology to detect safety signals and to monitor drug safety.
+The FDA Adverse Event Reporting System (FAERS) is a computerized information database designed to support the FDA's post-marketing safety surveillance program for all approved drug and therapeutic biologic products.
+The ultimate goal of FAERS is to improve the public health by providing the best available tools for storing and analyzing safety reports.
+The reports in FAERS are evaluated by a multidisciplinary staff safety evaluators, epidemiologists and other scientists in the Center for Drug Evaluation and Research's (CDER) Office of Surveillance and Epidemiology to detect safety signals and to monitor drug safety.
 As a result, the FDA may take regulatory actions to improve product safety and protect the public health, such as updating a product's labeling information, sending out a "Dear Health Care Professional" letter, or re-evaluating an approval decision.

 The MedWatch program is for health professionals and the public to voluntarily report serious reactions and problems with medical products, such as drugs and medical devices.
 It also ensures that new safety information is rapidly communicated to the medical community thereby improving patient care.
 All data contained on the MedWatch form will be entered into the AERS database.
 The MedWatch page includes sections on how to report an adverse event, safety information, and publications.
 For more information on how to report adverse events, see Reporting Problems to FDA.

 The Division of Drug Marketing, Advertising and Communications page also contains other useful drug advertising and surveillance information.